 One memorable mod is one that completely alters the Character Creation Interface.
-The original CCI is an unthrilling CCI with modest allowances (fine by 2011 standards).
+The original CCI is somewhat “vanilla”, with affordances that boast only a limited range of alteration.
 It has been upgraded by fans to a CCI with more choices than could ever be used.
 To show what I mean I now invite the class to begin the exercise listed below.

 The main objective of this workshop is to explore the user experience of the CCI in a very popular RPG Video Game and the differences afforded by participatory alterations by the community.
 This is meant to serve as a real time application followed by a group discussion of McArthurs work to see if there are fruitful results as she suggested.

 - Mods: “Enhanced Character Edit” by ECE Team and “Race Menu” by Expired